How to implement AI customer service

 Build inside the existing tool, not a new platform

-The implementation failure mode is buying a new AI customer service platform and trying to migrate the team onto it.
+The classic failure mode is buying a separate platform and migrating the team onto it.
 You spend three months on onboarding.
-The team uses it for six weeks and routes back to WhatsApp because the platform does not know your tone, your products, or your policies.
-The contract runs for 18 months.
+The team uses it for six weeks, then routes back to WhatsApp because the platform does not know your tone, your products, or your policies.
+The contract still has 16 months to run.

-The alternative is building the AI layer inside the tool the team already uses.
-If the team lives in Gmail, the AI layer lives in Gmail.
-It reads incoming emails and presents a draft reply in the Gmail compose window for the team member to approve with one click.
-No new window.
-No new login.
-No new mental model.
+The alternative is to build the AI layer where the work already happens.
+If the team lives in Gmail, the AI lives in Gmail: it reads incoming email and presents a draft reply in the compose window for one-click approval.
+No new window, no new login, no new mental model.

-If the team handles sales over WhatsApp, the AI layer lives inside WhatsApp Business API.
+If the team sells over WhatsApp, the AI lives inside WhatsApp Business API.
 It reads incoming messages, runs the qualification questions, and routes leads automatically.
-The team member sees the pre-qualified lead appear in their WhatsApp thread.
-No new tool to check.
+The pre-qualified lead simply appears in the thread the team already watches.

 The build process: three weeks to a live system

-Week 1 is audit and knowledge building.
-We sit with the team, map the target workflow, and build the AI knowledge layer from your actual data: product descriptions, pricing, common FAQ answers, policies, tone-of-voice examples.
-The knowledge layer is what separates AI that gives accurate answers from AI that gives plausible-sounding wrong answers.
+Week one is audit and knowledge building.
+You sit with the team, map the target workflow, and build the AI knowledge layer from your actual data: product descriptions, pricing, common FAQ answers, policies, and tone-of-voice examples.
+The knowledge layer is what separates a system that gives accurate answers from one that gives plausible-sounding wrong answers, so this week earns the most attention.

-Week 2 is build and internal test.
-We build the AI layer inside your existing tool and run it against 50 to 100 sample interactions to verify accuracy.
-Typical starting accuracy on standard inquiries: 85 to 90 percent.
-The remaining 10 to 15 percent are edge cases that need routing to the human.
+Week two is build and internal test.
+You build the AI layer inside the existing tool and run it against 50 to 100 sample interactions to verify accuracy.
+Typical starting accuracy on standard inquiries is 85 to 90 percent.
+The remaining 10 to 15 percent are edge cases that route to a human, and you design that handoff on purpose rather than hoping it does not happen.

-Week 3 is live with the team.
-The system goes live and the team member handles real inquiries with the AI layer running alongside them.
-We watch the first 200 live interactions and tune the AI behavior based on what the team accepts, edits, or overrides.
-By the end of week three, the team is using the system naturally without thinking about it.
+Week three is live with the team.
+The system goes live and a team member handles real inquiries with the AI running alongside them.
+You watch the first 200 live interactions and tune behavior based on what the team accepts, edits, or overrides.
+By the end of the week the team uses the system without thinking about it.
+None of this needs a new login or a separate dashboard, which is exactly why adoption holds.

 Measuring success: two numbers